flyteorg/flytekit/docs/source/contributing.rst

 - ``flytekit/sdk``
 - ``flytekit/type_engines``

-Please also see the :std:ref:`design overview section <design>` for more in-depth information.
+Please also see the :std:ref:`design overview section <design>` for in-depth information.

 ******************